PHetem/APIModule/README.md

 ## Setup ##

 To run:
+- Add require to your composer

+To use as an API framework:
 - Add ROOT_PATH constant to your configuration files with your project's root path as value;
 - Add a routing file "ROOT_PATH/config/routes.php";
-- Add require to your composer
 - Add .htaccess file along with your index with the following content:
 ```xml